spaceplant2/Boilerplates/CustomImaging/individual_install.md

   - This causes the website to allow downloading of the ISO
 - You should now see an option to download an ISO
 - Select the multi-edition windows image and click download

+## Load the USB

+Copy the downloaded ISO onto the *large* partition that is on your USB

+## Restart in Boot Menu
+Spam function key at system power on. for HP:
+  - F9
+for Dell:
+  - F12

+## Image the Computer

+Select your USB, then select the appropriate windows image to boot from.
+The appropriate version should be selected based on the key stored in UEFI.
+When you have the option to select partitions, conventional wisdom says you should delete all partitions and then select 'New'.
+Or select partition #3, format it, select it again and delete it, then select 'New'.
+These approaches seem equivalent to me.

+## Bypass Microsoft Account Creation

+Once you reach an interactive prompt, you will want to take specific actions to avoid needing to access the Microsoft servers for login.
+There will be more than one restart which is expected- these generally occur without user interaction.
+When you reach the screen that asks for user telemetry, use the key combo *CTRL + Shift + F3* to bypass everything and load a desktop for the local administrator account.
+From here you can create the local account that you prefer, set the password that you want, and make any changes that you deem necessary.

+## Important Notes

+The local Administrator account will be disabled once this process is complete.
+Mkae sure that the account that you will use has been created before completing this process.

+You will see a small window for the "System Preparation Tool". when you have finished with all your changes to the system, use the default settings:
+- *Enter system Out-Of-Box_experience (OOBE)*
+- generalize is *not* selected
+- Shutdown Options set to *Reboot* then click OK

+## Completion

+You will eventually get to the (normal) login screen, where you will use the login and password that was created during the *bypass microsoft account creation* phase.

+## Finally

+This is not final- if you find any issues with this process, you can start over from the beginning with impunity.
+Microsoft has acknowledged the imperative for reimaging computers on an unfettered basis.
+This is, and will be for the forseeable future, freely available to all.